-4. MYTH: You can go pee and poo while having a menstrual cup inserted.
+4. MYTH: You can go pee/poo or use the toilet while having a menstrual cup inserted.

 TRUTH: True!
-With the cup inserted, you can easily go to the bathroom if you make sure it's not out of place, like during a bowel movement.
+With the cup inserted, you can easily go to the bathroom.
+This is two of the most common questions we get asked, can you pee with a menstrual cup in?
+Or can you poop with a menstrual cup in?
+Of course the answer is yes, you just need to make sure it's not out of place, like during a bowel movement.
 Good hygiene is essential so that no foreign bacteria enter the vagina or cup.
 If you want to make sure you're comfortable and clean, remove the cup before going to the toilet and wash your hands (and down there) carefully before inserting the clean cup.
 You can empty the cup as often as you'd like!

 5. MYTH: You don’t need to boil your menstrual cup after every cycle